nina-hpn/nina-hpn/README.md

 ## ❓What I try to be a part of recently

-Currently, I am into Cloud, Backend developing, and integrating machine learning into real-life applications.
+Currently, I am into NLP, CV, doing data, and thinking about how to make an impact on the world.

-Also, I try to share my knowledge with some of my colleagues and junior as to how to be a good performer at school as well as what I am able to learn in professional workspaces.